config-i1/smooth/README.md

 10. sim.ces, sim.ges, sim.ssarima - simulation functions for CES, GES and SSARIMA respectively.
 11. cma - Centred Moving Average.
 This should be based on sma(), but would be available for time series decomposition.
 12. auto.ges - Automatic selection of the most appropriate GES model.
 13. nus - Non-uniform Smoothing.
-The estimation method used in order to update parameters of a regression model.
+The estimation method used in order to update parameters of regression models.
 14. sofa.ts - Survival of the fittest algorithm applied to state-space models.

 ## Installation